African American Poetry contains nearly 3,000 poems by African American poets of the eighteenth and nineteenth centuries.

 Full text access to American imprints not not included in Ralph R. Shaw and Richard H. Shoemaker's American Bibliography

-From the acclaimed holdings of the Library Company of Philadelphia comes a broad range of recently uncovered books, pamphlets and broadsides, most of which were not included in Ralph R. Shaw and Richard H. Shoemaker's American Bibliography.
-Printed during the Early Republic, spanning the inauguration of Thomas Jefferson and passage of the Indian Civilization Act, these nearly 1,000 rare and unique items represent a remarkable enrichment of the Readex digital edition of Early American Imprints.
+Taken from the holdings of the Library Company of Philadelphia, the resource includes a range of recently uncovered books, pamphlets and broadsides, most of which were not included in Ralph R. Shaw and Richard H. Shoemaker's American Bibliography.
+These items were printed during the Early Republic, and span the inauguration of Thomas Jefferson and the passage of the Indian Civilization Act.

 English-language works of British, Irish, Scottish and Welsh poets, from the Anglo-Saxon period through the end of the nineteenth century.